pydio/pydio-doc-admin-guide/2_getting_started/5_importing_users/2_binding_ldap_ad_server.md

     - either a simple text value (like MY_PARAMETER), in which case it will add a parameter with this name linked to the “auth.ldap” plugin (see the Roles filtering section),
     - in the form of PLUGIN_ID/MY_PARAMETER, in which case it will link this parameter to the given plugin id.

-Een example will probably make this more clear.
+An example will probably make this more clear.

 ##### example